segmentio/segment-docs/src/connections/destinations/catalog/actions-listrak/index.md

 [Listrak](https://www.listrak.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} is the retail industry’s leading customer engagement platform.
 Listrak delivers results for more than 1,000 retailers by providing best-in-class email, text message marketing, identity resolution marketing and push notifications through seamless cross-channel orchestration.
 Listrak’s data-first approach delivers 1:1 personalization at scale so you can send messages at precisely the right time across the right combination of channels and devices to maximize customer engagement, revenue, and lifetime value.

-This destination is maintained by Listrak.
-For any issues with the destination, [contact their Support team](mailto:support@listrak.com).
+Listrak maintains this destination.
+For any issues with the destination, [contact the Listrak Support team](mailto:support@listrak.com).

 ## Getting started

+To add the Listrak Actions destination:

-1. Before connecting to the Listrak Destination, set up the [Listrak Source](/docs/connections/sources/catalog/cloud-apps/listrak/).
+1. Set up the [Listrak Source](/docs/connections/sources/catalog/cloud-apps/listrak/) first before connecting to the Listrak Actions Destination.
 Note the API client ID and client secret after creating the integration in Listrak.
 2. From your Segment workspace, go to **Connections > Catalog** and click **Destinations**.
-3. Search for **Listrak** in the Destinations Catalog and select the destination.
+3. Search for **Listrak (Actions)** in the Destinations Catalog and select the destination.
 4. Click **Add destination**.
-5. Select an existing Source to connect to Listrak.
+5. Select an existing Source to connect to Listrak (Actions).
 If you are connecting the destination to an Engage Audience, select the Engage space.
 Click **Confirm Source**.
 6. On the **Settings** tab, name your destination.
 For example, `Listrak`.
-7. In same section of the **Settings** tab, enter your Listrak API client ID and client secret.
+7. In the same section of the **Settings** tab, enter your Listrak API client ID and client secret.
 8. Click **Save Changes**.
 9. Follow the steps in the Destinations Actions documentation to [customize mappings](/docs/connections/destinations/actions/#customize-mappings) or follow the steps below to Sync an Engage Audience.
 10. Enable the destination and click **Save Changes**.

 ### Sync an Engage Audience

+To sync an Engage audience with your Listrak (Actions) destination:

 1. Each Engage audience to be synced to Listrak must only include email addresses subscribed to the list.
 To do this, add a condition to the Engage audience that ensures the custom trait for the list exists (eg. have a Custom Trait listrak_list_12345 exists, where 12345 is the list ID).
 2. In Listrak, go to **Contacts > Profile Fields** and click **Create Field Group**.